HurrellT/hurrellt-portfolio/src/content/projects/1-ppi-app.md

 ---
 Mobile app for Portfolio Personal Inversiones, one of the largest and most reputable brokers in Argentina.
 The app allows users to trade stocks, bonds, and other financial instruments.
 Built from the ground up using React Native and TypeScript.

+I led the mobile app project, built from the ground up, accompanied by a greenfield UI component kit project to ensure consistency and reusability across the app and future projects.